Differdange

-Differdange is an industrial town that was home to much of Luxembourg's steel production, much of its development occurred during its heyday.
-Today, Differdange still remains an important industrial center, with ArcelorMittal, the world's largest steel producer, retaining the ARBED steel plant in the town.
+Differdange is an industrial town that was a centre of Luxembourg's steel production, with much of its development occurring during that era.
+Today, it remains an important industrial centre, with ArcelorMittal retaining the steel plant in the town.

-Notable landmarks in Differdange include the Maison de Soins de Differdange, an ancient Cistercian abbey dating back to 1235 and the Differdange Castle, located on a hill in the centre of the town, which dates from 1577 and is now used by Miami University.
-As such, Differdange is home to Miami University's Dolibois European Center, the university's European campus branch where students study abroad.

-Differdange is also home to football team FC Differdange 03.
+Notable landmarks in Differdange include the Maison de Soins de Differdange, an ancient Cistercian abbey dating back to 1235, and the Differdange Castle, built in 1577 and located on a hill in the town centre.
+The castle now houses the Miami University Dolibois European Center.
+Differdange is also home to the football teams FC Differdange 03 and FC Progrès Niederkorn.